jermnelson/Colorado-Springs-Friends-Meeting-Website/2017/seventh-month/MinutesForMeetingForWorshipForBusiness.md

 [Molly Wingate][MollyWingate], [Linda Seger][LindaSegar], [Peter Levar][PeterLevar],
 [Sarah Callback][SarahCallback].

-1. The Meeting opened with silence and a reading from “What is our Business Meeting?”.
+1. The Meeting opened with silence and a reading from "What is our Business Meeting?".
 2. Minutes from the fifth month business meeting were approved with two corrections.
 3. Meeting House Committee Report: We are working on the South window, fire extinguishers need recharging, recently the back door was left open and a window was left unlocked.